 Ford believes that education is the key to providing opportunities for people to realize their dreams.
 In addition to millions of dollars in scholarships provided each year, Ford supports innovative educational programming such as hackathons, which teach youth how to develop apps, and Science Technology Engineering and Math (STEM) initiatives.
-Ford partners with the Tom Joyner Foundation on the Fantastic Voyage and the HBCU community challenge to support HBCU’s.
-The HBCU challenge awards a total of $100,000 to HBCU students to implement sustainable solutions to improve their communities.
+To keep our students in schools at Historically Black Colleges and Universities, Ford partners with the Tom Joyner Foundation on the annual Fantastic Voyage and the HBCU Community Challenge.
+During the 2016 Tom Joyner Fantastic Voyage, HBCU Alumni were able to vote for their favorite HBCU.
+Jackson State University’s spirited alumni cast the most votes and secured $20,000 in scholarships for their alma mater.
+Ford also supports the HBCU Challenge by awarding a total of $100,000 to HBCU students to implement sustainable solutions to improve their communities.
+Four architectural students from Prairie View A&M University won top honors in last year’s challenge.
 Other educational organizations supported by Ford include UNCF, the Jackie Robinson Foundation, and the Thurgood Marshall Scholarship Fund.

 Click below to learn more about Ford’s educational programs.

 Honoring those who valiantly serve our country has been a tradition at Ford for almost a century.
 In 1922 our founder, Henry Ford, provided 50 Model T’s to transport disabled veterans to the Disabled American Veterans (DAV) convention in California.
 Ford remains a major supporter of DAV today providing funds and vehicles to transport veterans to hospitals to receive the care they need.
 Ford is also a major sponsor of the Tuskegee Airmen and the Tuskegee Airmen National Historical Museum.
 In 2007, Ford sponsored the celebratory reception when the Airmen received the Congressional Gold Medal of Honor in our nation’s Capital.
-Ford also supports Reboot, an organization that helps veterans readjust to civilian life after leaving the military.
+Ford also supports Workshops for Warriors in San Diego.
+Their Empowering Our Heroes program serves recently returned veterans, most less than 30 years of age, low-income and with a lack of career relevant skills and training.

 Click below to learn more about how Ford honors our military.